sfvicente/RestApiBestPractices/Docs/RateLimiting.md

 ## Implementation Guidelines

-### Use a token bucket or sliding window algorithm for rate limiting
+### Always implement rate limiting using token bucket or sliding window algorithms to balance fairness and efficiency

 TODO